 This course locates indigeneity at the core of international relations and examines indigenous politics from the Andes to the UN.
 We study international law securing rights for indigenous peoples and analyze indigenous experiences such as the Arctic Council and the election of Bolivian President Evo Morales.
 The course also explores the epistemological implications of indigenous rights for our understanding of politics.
 The consolidation of plurinational states in the Andes and indigenous parliaments in the Arctic change the locus of the political, and principles of self-determination challenge Westphalian notions of sovereignty to redefine territoriality.

 Limited to 15 students.
 Omitted 2021-22.
 Karl Loewenstein Fellow and Visiting Associate Professor Picq.2021-22: Not offered

-Requisite: At least one POSC course (200 level or above).
+Requisite: At least one POSC course (200 or above).
 Limited to 18 students.
 Not open to first-year students.
-Fall semester.
-Karl Loewenstein Fellow Roelofs2019-20: Offered in Fall 2019
+Omitted 2022-23.
+Karl Loewenstein Senior Lecturer Picq.2021-22: Offered in Fall 2021